anjaliparihar97/SensorDataPipeline/README.md

 ### **1. Clone the Repository**

+Clone the repository and navigate to the project directory:

 git clone https://github.com/anjaliparihar97/SensorDataPipeline.git
 cd SensorDataPipeline

 ## **Features**
  - Real-time data processing from input files.
 - Validation of data using NiFi.
 - Scalable message transport with Kafka.
 - Aggregated metrics and raw data storage in PostgreSQL.